horlathunbhosun/termiijava/README.md

     import tech.olatunbosun.termii.Messaging;

     HashMap<String, Object> dataMap = new HashMap<>();
-    dataMap.put("to", "Your Recipient Number");
     dataMap.put("from", "SenderID");
     dataMap.put("sms", "Your message");
     dataMap.put("type", "message Type");
     dataMap.put("channel", "your channel");

+    //single recipient
+    dataMap.put("to", "Your Recipient Number");

+    //multiple recipients
-    //in case you want to send message to multiple recipients your dataMap.put("to", "Your Recipient Number");  would be an List of numbers like this List<String> numbers = new ArrayList<>();
+    would be an List of numbers like this
+    List<String> numbers = new ArrayList<>();
     dataMap.put("to", numbers);

     //note that the maximum number of recipients is 100 for this api Messaging messaging = new Messaging();
     JSONObject messageObject = messaging.sendMessage(dataMap);